-They dressed themselves with the greatest rapidity, put on the beautiful clothes, and sang,
+They dressed themselves with the greatest rapidity, put on the beautiful clothes, and sang, but as long as the shoemaker lived all went well with him, and all his efforts prospered.

 "Now we are boys so fine to see, Why should we longer cobblers be?"